Brijesh3203/Brijesh3203/README.md

-# Hi there 👋, I'm Arpit Vekariya
+# Hi there 👋, I'm Brijesh Dhorajiya

 ## 🚀 About Me
-I'm a passionate developer with expertise in Flutter and Android development.
-I love creating beautiful and functional mobile applications.
-My goal is to build products that not only meet the requirements but also provide an excellent user experience.
+## Software Engineer Profile

-- 🌍 I'm based in Surat, Gujarat
+A skilled and versatile Software Engineer with expertise in Python, Web Development, .NET, MAUI, and AI/ML technologies.
+Passionate about designing and building efficient, scalable, and innovative solutions across various domains.
+Proficient in developing web and mobile applications, integrating advanced AI/ML models, and leveraging cross-platform frameworks to deliver robust user experiences.
+Proven ability to adapt to emerging technologies and drive impactful results in dynamic environments.

-- 🏢 Owner of **Kanudo Infotech** in Ahmedabad, Gujarat
+- 🌍 I'm based in Rajkot, Gujarat
-- 🌱 I’m currently learning Flutter
+- 🏢 Owner of **IT CREATION** in Ahmedabad, Gujarat
 - ⚡ Fun fact: I'm comming to teen

 ## 📫 Connect with Me